We are supporting a week of action aimed at reducing knife crime by encouraging people to surrender their knives at local police stations.

 “Anyone who is found carrying a knife and is intending to use it as a weapon – even in self-defence can be arrested, go to court and receive a police record or even a prison sentence of up to four years and an unlimited fine.”

-“Knife bins are being used at nine police stations in Blackpool, Burnley, Preston, Skelmersdale, Morecambe, Fleetwood, Greenbank Blackburn, Chorley and Nelson, during the surrender where people can hand in any knives.
-They need to be safely wrapped in tape and newspaper before putting in the bins.
+“Knife bins are being used at eight police stations in Blackpool, Burnley, Preston, Morecambe, Fleetwood, Greenbank Blackburn, Chorley and Colne, during the surrender where people can hand in any knives.
+There are also two permanent bins outside Tanhouse and Digmoor Community Centres in Skelmersdale.
+Knives need to be safely wrapped in tape and newspaper before putting in the bins.
 If anyone is in possession of a knife and is unsure what to do about it, I would urge them to take this opportunity to dispose of it anonymously and safely.”